Updated 11/15 2018

 In fact, if you are transitioning between guitar and ukulele, the perfect first instrument is the baritone ukulele.
 You can tune it either to standard uke tuning (GCEA), or, as the highest four strings of a guitar (DGBE).

-Our favorite baritone ukulele is the Oscar Schmidt OU57 Spalted Mango.
+Our favorite baritone ukulele for 2018 is the Oscar Schmidt OU57 Spalted Mango.
 It is a phenomenal instrument for beginners or intermediate ukulele players.
+Not to mention the Spalted Mango gives this instrument a really unique and bright sound.

-To make sure we gave every price range and player a good option, we have picked out three other models that also are great choices and you'll be happy with!
+To make sure we gave every price range and player a good option, our buying guide includes three other models that also are great choices that we are sure you’ll be happy with!
+Finally, we’ve added an honorable mentions section to include a few Ukuleles that very easily could have made the list!

 Want more information before you make your choice?
 You got it!
 Below you’ll find details as well and links to Amazon where you can read reviews and get specific prices!